endurantgames/cosmiclegends/src/setting/what.md

 Technopolis Academy was established in November 1980 to train young superheroes in the use of their powers and abilities.

+The first two students were Bug (now known as Vespa 2.0) and Energy Boy;
+Glytch is the Academy's biggest shame, as she turned to a life of digital crime even while studying at Tech-A.

+Most of the Academy students who have had basic crisis training go on to join the Junior Legends of America.
+Of those, Energy Boy and Vespa 2.0 have gone on to the core Cosmic Legends team.

 # Titan {#setting-titan}

 ![Titan](art/jeshields/paragon.png)